tarantool/doc/doc/how-to/db/crud.rst

 INSERT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :ref:`space.insert <box_space-insert>` request accepts a well-formatted tuple and checks all the keys for duplicates.
+The :ref:`space_object.insert <box_space-insert>` method accepts a well-formatted tuple and checks all the keys for duplicates.

 .. code-block:: tarantoolsession